Office of the DeKalb County District Attorney

 Please ensure that you have your government-issued photo identification available for proof of identification.
 Limit the number of additional items you bring.

-In-person Reporting Location
+Reporting Location

 Prospective Grand jurors are to report to the One West Court Square Building located at One West Court Square, Decatur GA, 30030 on the second floor.
 You will not be required to enter the courthouse.
 One West Court Square will accommodate people being spaced out six feet apart during the selection process.